sayedali1/printf/README.md

 * Functions are organized and called through a struct array
 * Each function corresponds to a different character
 * Characters are the specifiers of each function
-* Variadic functions are implemented to help contain any number of arguments
+* Variadic functions are implemented to help contain any number of arguments sent as strings